maybenot-io/maybenot/README.md

 # Maybenot

-Maybenot can be used to hide patterns in encrypted communication protocols.
-It is a framework for traffic analysis defenses.
+Maybenot is a framework for traffic analysis defenses that can be used to hide patterns in encrypted communication protocols.

-Consider an encrypted comminication channel such as TLS, QUIC, WireGuard, or Tor.
-While the connection is encrypted, *patterns* in the encrypted communication may still leak information about the underlying plaintext being communicated over the channel.
-Maybenot is a framework for creating defenses to hide such patterns.
+Consider encrypted comminication protocols such as TLS, QUIC, WireGuard, or Tor.
+While the connections are encrypted, *patterns* in the encrypted communication may still leak information about the underlying plaintext being communicated over encrypted.
+Maybenot is a framework for creating defenses that hide such patterns.

 An instance of Maybenot repeatedly takes as *input* one or more *events* describing the encrypted traffic going over an encrypted channel, and produces